Firepickle12/GameTechnics/README.md

 		for (int x = x0 + xo; x < x1 + xo; x++) {
 			for (int y = y0 + yo; y < y1 + yo; y++) {

+				// Remember that you have to clear your ImageBufferif you din+t do it already

 				setTile(x - xo, y - yo);
 			}
 		}